Lachlan-Mayne/english-notes/pete r/English.md

 - Retro style of Truman show
 - Call to adventure: "Come and find me"
 - "Rubber reality" genre
-- Control of traffic without any lashing out from drivers which would be unnatural
+- Him sticking his hand out at the traffic without any lashing out from drivers which would be unnatural
 - When he suspects things are off he immediately goes to Marlon
 -